sumit0106/gcs-telemetry/README.md

   2. Created Dockerfile used for containerization.
   3. Written Docker-Compose.yml for deployment of above application.
   4.	.env used for configuration with Jenkins credentials (Screenshot added in GitHub repo in Screenshots folder named (.env secrets in Jenkins))
+  5. Stored the data in MongoDB for future reference.

 •	Monitoring Setup
   1. Prometheus scrapes metrics from EC2IP:3000/metrics